School-based immunisation program

 Consent must be provided by a parent or guardian for their child/ren to receive vaccinations at school.

-*If you're not able to access the online system, you can request a hard copy form from school or print a copy of the school-based immunisation program consent form (PDF 953KB).
-Note: Details from the paper form will be entered into the VaccinateWA system by school nurses so parents may receive emails from VaccinateWA.
+*If you're not able to access the online system, you can print a copy of the school-based immunisation program consent form (PDF 953KB) and return it to your child's school.
+Note: Details from the paper form will be entered into the VaccinateWA system so you may receive emails from VaccinateWA.

 After immunisation